Probing Primordial Black Holes with upcoming Radio Telescopes: a case study for LOFAR2.0, FAST Core Array and BINGO

 To find the constraints on the fraction of PBHs considering a null-detection, we work in the optically thin regime approximation, where the probability of a FRB being lensed is $P_{\mathrm{lens}} = 1 - e^{-\bar{\tau}} \approx \bar{\tau}$.
-In that case, the maximum allowed PBH fraction is
+By following the prescription adopted by Mu\~noz et al. \cite{Munoz_2016}, and by Kalita et al. \cite{Kalita_2023}, we will initially constrain the maximum allowed PBH fraction related to this probability as